Former top M&A banker Calabria leaves Merrill Lynch

+* mmi Holdings and African Bank have entered into an agreement where they will offer expanded financial services solutions to their respective customers

-LONDON Carlo Calabria, Bank of America Corp (BAC.N) Merrill Lynch's former top merger banker outside the United States, has left the bank after ceding his role to Adrian Mee over a year ago, a Bank of America spokeswoman said.
+LONDON Jan 31 Carlo Calabria, Bank of America Corp Merrill Lynch's former top merger banker outside the United States, has left the bank after ceding his role to Adrian Mee over a year ago, a Bank of America spokeswoman said.

 Calabria joined Merrill Lynch -- which was bought by Bank of America in a 2008 rescue bid -- in 2005, and he became head of mergers and acquisitions (M&A) in the European, Middle East and Africa and the Asian-Pacific regions.